Sonic-lab2307/EthicalHacking_Lab/README.md

 * -s Sets a static random seed for reproducibility
 * @@ A placeholder in the target’s command line that AFL replaces with each input file name

-Essentially, the fuzzer will execute:/home/kali/fuzzing_xpdf/install/bin/pdftotext <input-file-name> /home/kali/fuzzing_xpdf/outputfor each input file.
+Essentially, the fuzzer will execute:$HOME/fuzzing_xpdf/install/bin/pdftotext <input-file-name> $HOME/fuzzing_xpdf/output for each input file.

-Depending on the power of your virtual machine, you will see the first hangs and crashes over time You will see the ‘saved crashes’ value in red, indicating the number of crashes found.
-These crash files are stored in the /home/kali/fuzzing_xpdf/out/ directory.
-You can stop the fuzzer after finding the first crash by press Ctrl+C
+Depending on the power of your virtual machine, you will see the first hangs and crashes over time.
+You will see the ‘saved crashes’ value in red, indicating the number of crashes found.
+These crash files are stored in the $HOME/fuzzing_xpdf/out/ directory.
+You can stop the fuzzer after finding the first crash by press Ctrl+C.

 ![Fuzz result](Pictures/Fuzz_result.png)

-How to Reproduce the Crash
+## How to Reproduce the Crash

 To reproduce the crash, locate the file corresponding to the crash in the $HOME/fuzzing_xpdf/out/default/crashes directory.

 In my case, the crash filename is id:000000,sig:11,src:000000,time:274008,execs:87328,op:havoc,rep:2